braze-inc/braze-docs/_docs/_user_guide/message_building_by_channel/in-app_messages/drag_and_drop/templates/email_offer.md

 ### Step 2: Customize your email sign-up component

-To get started building your email sign-up form, select the email capture element in the editor.
+To get started building your email sign-up form, select the **Email sign-up** page, then select the email capture element in the editor.
 By default, collected email addresses will have the global subscription group **Subscribed**.
 To opt in users to specific subscription groups, refer to [Updating email subscription states]({{site.baseurl}}/user_guide/message_building_by_channel/email/managing_user_subscriptions#updating-email-subscription-states).

 You can customize the placeholder text and label text of the email capture element.